Open-VTS/OVTS-Device/README.md

 * Work with GPS and AGPS (in progress).
 * Wide operating temperature -30~85 °C (may vary based on hardware components).
 * Works with a wide range of 3.7v Lithium Batteries (Lithium-polymer and Lithium-ion).
+* And many more features for functionality and reliability of the system.

 ## Hardware Specifications